Liam Fox: Secretary of State for Defence

 In light of the 2011 Libyan civil war, Fox warned that Libya could end up split in two as Muammar Gaddafi unleashed the full fury of his military arsenal, sending warplanes and ground troops to attack rebel-held positions across the country.
 "We could see the Gaddafi forces centred around Tripoli," Fox said.
 "We could see a de facto partition of the country."

 In May 2011, Fox opposed plans to sharply increase Britain's aid budget, in a direct challenge to David Cameron's authority.
 In a leaked letter to the Prime Minister, Fox said he could not accept plans to increase the development budget to 0.7 percent of the gross domestic product.
 The aid pledge, made in the Conservative election manifesto last year, was at the heart of Cameron's attempts to change his party's image.
 It has gained opponents among right-wing Tories, many of whom voted for Fox when he fought Cameron for the party leadership in 2005.
 "I cannot support the proposal in its current form," Fox told the Prime Minister.
 Fox suggested that development funding should be diverted to the defence budget, writing that reneging on the aid pledge would release more public money to be spent on "other activities or programmes rather than aid".
 The Telegraphs James Kirkup said the leak was increasing suspicion among Cameron's allies that the Defence Secretary was trying to undermine the Prime Minister.

-After negative comments by Sir Simon Bryant and Sir Mark Stanhope, Secretary Fox said admirals and air marshals who have voiced concerns were giving strength to Muammar Gaddafi's regime.
+Following negative comments by Sir Simon Bryant and Sir Mark Stanhope, Secretary Fox said admirals and air marshals who have voiced concerns were giving strength to Muammar Gaddafi's regime.
 He also warned that high-ranking members of the Armed Forces were facing the sack because the Government wanted to reduce bureaucracy by cutting "the star count".
 The Daily Telegraph had learned that the redundancies would include up 500 starred officers, equivalent to the rank of an Army brigadier and above.
 Fox said: "We must be very careful, those of us who have authority in defence, when discussing the sustainability of a mission.
 People's lives are at stake and there can only be one message that goes out on Libya."
 Admiral Sir John "Sandy" Woodward, a former deputy chief of the defence staff, suggested Fox was trying to blame military chiefs for "his own failings".
 He said: "Of course the service chiefs should not be talking outside the MoD, but when politicians have got it so wrong they have no other choice."